Do I need life insurance?

-- Almost 60% of American adults have life insurance.
+- Almost 54%1 of all people in the United States have life insurance.

-- Around one-fifth of these people believe they don’t have enough coverage.
-And around 40% don’t have it.
+- Around 41 million consumers1 don’t have it.
 Where does that leave you?

 Still wondering, "Should I have life insurance?"
 Let’s take a look at the groups that can benefit from it.